wincent/masochist/README.md

 * `origin` remote pointing at git.wincent.com.
 * `github` remote pointing at [GitHub](https://github.com/wincent/masochist).
 * `masochist` remote set up to do Heroku-style deploy-on-push, pointing at an Amazon EC2 instance configured using Ansible.
+* `content` remote set up to do a Heroku-style update-on-push for content changes, pointing at the corresponding repository on EC2.

 ##### Commands